devramsean0/train-locs-board/JOURNAL.md

 ## 05/05/2025
 So, 105 leds, after doing the napkin neopixel math:

-$105 x 60mA / 1000 = 6.3 Amps
+$105 x 60mA / 1000 = 6.3 Amps$

 Which is a uh lot, so what is it at the reduced brightness 20mA will give?

 $105 x 20mA / 1000 = 6.1 Amps$

-This is still a lot, but it does happen to fall under the requirements for USB PD (It does make it a much more complex bit of circuitry however, as I would need 3 Amps in total probably, which is much higher than the standard 500mA.
+This is still a lot, but it does happen to fall under the requirements for USB PD (It does make it a much more complex bit of circuitry however, as I would need 3 Amps in total probably, which is much higher than the standard 500mA)